rsksmart/RSKIPs/IPs/RSKIP690.md

 | `bech32` | P2WPKH | `0014 <20B>` |
 | `bech32m` | P2TR | `5120 <32B>` |

 The value is matched **exactly**.
 No case folding, no trimming, no aliases.
-Any other value refunds the amount and emits `release_request_rejected`.

-The `addressType` is checked before the amount, so a call that carries both an unrecognized type and an amount below the minimum is rejected as an unrecognized type.
-The reason reaches the receipts trie, so the order is consensus.
+A call can fail more than one check at once, and the reason emitted reaches the receipts trie, so the order is consensus.
+It is:

+1. Caller is a contract.
+Emits `CALLER_CONTRACT` and does **not** refund, as RSKIP185 established.
+   This is checked first, so an unrecognized `addressType` does not turn a contract call into a refund.
+2. `addressType` is not one of the four.
+Emits `UNSUPPORTED_ADDRESS_TYPE` and refunds.
+3. The amount fails the existing checks.
+Emits `LOW_AMOUNT` or `FEE_ABOVE_VALUE` and refunds, unchanged from `releaseBtc`.

+Exactly one `release_request_rejected` is emitted, carrying the reason of the first check that failed.

 ### Address derivation